conestack/node/README.rst

     Plumbing behavior that provides ``__name__`` and ``__parent__`` attribute adoption on child nodes of sequence.
     See ``node.interfaces.ISequenceAdopt``.

+**node.behaviors.SequenceConstraints**
+    Plumbing behavior for constraints on sequence nodes.
+    See ``node.interfaces.ISequenceConstraints``.

 **node.behaviors.SequenceStorage**
     Provide abstract sequence storage access.